3scale/3scale-operator/doc/user-guide.md

 * Deploy an APIManager custom resource.
 An APIManager custom resource allows you to deploy a 3scale API Management solution
 * Deploy the Capabilities custom resources.
-The Capabilities custom resources allow you to define 3scale Porta(TODO insert link) API definitions and set them into a Porta installation.
+The Capabilities custom resources allow you to define 3scale [Porta](https://github.com/3scale/porta) API definitions and set them into a Porta installation.
 This Porta installation does not necessarily need to be the same than the one deployed from the deployment of an APIManager resource.
 The available Capabilities custom resources are: